Loppos/recent-tabs-switcher/README.md

 # DIY - Recent Tab Switcher

 A simple Chromium extension for quickly switching between recently used tabs, similar to Firefox's MRU tab switching.
-This version works without any overlay and does not show extra UI elements.
+This version works without overlays or extra UI elements.

 ---

 ## Features

-- Switch between the most recently used tabs in the current window.
+- Switch between the most recently used tabs in your current window.
 - Keyboard shortcuts:
-  - **Alt+Q** → Next most recently used tab
+  - **Alt+Q** → Next recently used tab
-  - **Alt+Shift+Q** → Previous most recently used tab
+  - **Alt+Shift+Q** → Previous recently used tab
-  - Customizable in `chrome://extensions/shortcuts`
+  - Configurable in `chrome://extensions/shortcuts`
 - MRU logic limited to the last 6 tabs.
-- MRU list persists until the browser is closed (via `chrome.storage.session`).
 - Fully privacy-friendly; no external communication or tracking.
+- Persistent MRU: remembers recently used tabs until the browser is closed.
+- Automatically cleans MRU of closed tabs to prevent errors.

 ---

 ## Developer Installation (Chromium / Edge / Brave)

 1. Download or clone this repository.
-2. Extract the files into a single folder:
+2. Ensure all files are in a single folder:
    - `manifest.json`
    - `background.js`
    - `content.js`
    - Optional: `options.html` and `options.js`
-3. Open your browser and navigate to:
+3. Open your browser and go to:
    - Brave: `brave://extensions/`
    - Chrome: `chrome://extensions/`
    - Edge: `edge://extensions/`
-4. Enable **Developer Mode** (top-right corner).
+4. Enable **Developer Mode** (top-right).
 5. Click **Load unpacked**.
 6. Select the folder containing the extension.
 7. The extension is now active and ready to use.